 Applicants who may not meet the minimum GPA requirements for regular admission to undergraduate study but show the potential for college work may be considered for probationary admission.
 Students admitted on probation must meet with an academic advisor prior to registering for classes and achieve a cumulative GPA at or above a 2.00 (C) at the end of the first semester in order to remain in a degree program (including withdrawals).
 Students admitted on probation who do not meet the 2.00 GPA requirement at the end of the first semester will be removed from their academic program.

 Students who do not meet the admission requirements may be denied admission for that semester.
 Denied students are encouraged to complete 12.0 credits with a cumulative GPA at or above a 2.00 (C), after which they can reapply for admission and may then be admitted on probation.

 Students may petition a Denied Admission status by completing a Petition form and submitting to the Registrar’s Office which will be reviewed by the UAS Petition Committee.

 Request to Postpone

 Students who submit an application for admission, but do not enroll in classes for that term, may postpone their admissions for up to one year.
-All students must submit a Postponement form to the Admissions Office before the first day of final exams of the semester their application was submitted.
-Students granted a waiver for the initial application fee are not allowed to postpone, but must reapply.
-Students who do not submit a Postponement form will have their application withdrawn and will be required to reapply, including paying the application fee.
+All students must contact the Admissions Office before the first day of final exams of the semester their application was submitted.
+All students who wish to postpone may use one of the following processes.